byME

 INFOVersion info, bundled tools status, support contact, and credits.

-Your file browser with search, tags, and multi-source support.
-Everything in your library — instruments, images, ERX10 presets — organised, tagged, and searchable.
+Your file browser.
+Everything in your library folder — instruments, images, ERX10 presets — organised into folders you can navigate and act on.

 Library — root view